-Tutorials: Florian Jörg (florian.joerg@mpi-hd.mpg.de) Deadline for this sheet: 12.12.2018
+Tutorial: Luisa Hötzsch (luisa.hoetzsch@mpi-hd.mpg.de) Deadline for this sheet: 28.05.2020

-Direct detection of dark matter
+Direct detection of dark matter, part II

-7.1 Liquid xenon (LXe) time projection chambers (TPCs) 5.5 Points a) Which kinds of interaction with the xenon target can incoming particles have?
+5.1 Liquid xenon (LXe) time projection chambers (TPCs) 5 Points a) Which kinds of interaction with the xenon target can incoming particles have?
 Which one of these are WIMPs expected to typically undergo?